Skip to main content

 Medicare Prescription Drug (Part D) plans:

-No. But the amount you pay for your prescription drugs depends on the drug payment stage you're in.
+The amount you pay for prescription drugs may change during the year depending on which drug payment stage you’re in.
+Members move through the stages in the order below.

 Annual Deductible